awsdocs/aws-mobile-developer-guide/doc_source/web-getting-started.rst

    .. code-block:: bash

       ?
-Where is your project's distribution directory to store build artifacts:  dist ?
+Where is your project's distribution directory to store build artifacts:  build ?
 What is your project's build command:  npm run-script build ?
 What is your project's start command for local test run:  npm run-script start ?
 What awsmobile project name would you like to use:  YOUR-APP-NAME-2017-11-10-15-17-48